-According to a survey from market research company NPD Group, almost 30% of adults in the US claim to be reducing their gluten intake or cutting the protein out completely - a proportion that is much higher than the number of people who have celiac disease.
+According to a survey from market research company NPD Group, almost 30 percent of adults in the U.S. claim to be reducing their gluten intake or cutting the protein out completely - a proportion that is much higher than the number of people who have celiac disease.

-A 2013 study from the same research team, however, overturned their previous findings.
+A 2013 study of 37 subjects from the same research team, however, overturned their previous findings.
 "We found no evidence of specific or dose-dependent effects of gluten in patients with NCGS," the team concluded.
 In fact, the researchers found the bloating previously identified may be attributable to consumption of carbohydrates called FODMAPs (fermentable, oligo-, di-, monosaccharides, and polyols).
 These FODMAPs are present in gluten-containing grains, which might explain why sufferers of irritable bowel syndrome show improvement in symptoms when on a gluten-free diet.

-And in November 2014, Medical News Today reported on a study published in the Journal of Proteome Research, in which investigators found non-gluten wheat proteins - serpins, purinins, α-amylase/protease inhibitors, globulins and farinins - may be triggers involved in celiac disease.
+And in November 2014, Medical News Today reported on a study published in the Journal of Proteome Research, in which investigators found non-gluten wheat proteins - serpins, purinins, alpha-amylase/protease inhibitors, globulins, and farinins - may be triggers involved in celiac disease.

-Gaynor Bussell, a dietitian and spokesperson for the UK's Association for Nutrition, told Medical News Today: "Gluten is only bad for health if you are a celiac."
+Gaynor Bussell, a dietitian and spokesperson for the United Kingdom's Association for Nutrition, told Medical News Today: "Gluten is only bad for health if you are a celiac."

 Gluten has been 'popularized as a dietary villain'

-As such, some nutritionists believe following a gluten-free diet without having received a diagnosis of celiac disease does not offer health benefits, but the unwarranted praise for the diet makes us believe it does.
+Some nutritionists believe following a gluten-free diet without having received a diagnosis of celiac disease does not offer health benefits, but the unwarranted praise for the diet makes us believe it does.
+Cimperman told us: